Sony is known for being an innovator. And the truth is….they deserve it. The release of the

 Resolution and Image Quality

 The engineers at Sony did a great job in maintaining the same great ISO sensitivity, dynamic range performance, and low light autofocus sensitivity as was available in the A7R III.
-So we expect that the Sony A7R IV is going to maintain spectacular image quality.
-Overall, we expect the image quality to be equal or better than the Sony A7R III, Nikon D850
+Higher resolution sensors ten to take photos with a little more noise, even at lower ISOs.
+Fortunately, you can remove noise easily in post processing because the grain is very fine.
+Overall, we found the image quality to be better than the Sony A7R III,

 Sony’s AF tracking system is one of the quickest AF systems in the world topside.
 The A7R IV is being used to also introduce Eye AF in movie mode and touch tracking AF – both won’t have much use in underwater photography.

 Autofocus sensitivity in lowlight is still -3 EV (w/ f/2 lens @ ISO 100).
 This is pretty great considering the upgrade in megapixels.
-We expect that autofocus may not be quite as slick underwater as the Nikon D850, Nikon Z7, or Canon EOS R, but certainly the same or better than the Sony A7R III.
+Although the lowlight AF performance could be improved a bit, it is certainly in line with the Nikon D850, Nikon Z7, or Canon EOS R - and better than the A7R III.

-We expect the video on the Sony A7R IV to be about as good as it was on the A7R III – which is excellent.
-Sony has added an Eye AF feature, but that isn’t useful for underwater photography.
-That being said, the A7R IV can still shoot 4K @ 30p with S-Log2/3, and hybrid log gamma picture profiles available.
-The 4K quality should be excellent on the A7R IV as it is downsampled from 6K – increasing the amount of detail in the image.
-Given these stats, we expect underwater video shooters to be choosing between the Nikon Z6, Sony A7R III, and Sony A7R IV – at least until the Sony A7S III comes out.
+The video capability of the Sony A7R IV is about as good as it was on the A7R III – which is excellent.
+Sony has added an Eye AF feature, but that isn’t useful for underwater video.
+The A7R IV can shoot 4K @ 30p with S-Log2/3, and hybrid log gamma picture profiles available.
+The 4K quality is excellent on the A7R IV as it is downsampled from 6K – increasing the amount of detail in the image.
+Given these stats and the video quality, we expect underwater video shooters to be choosing between the Nikon Z6, Sony A7R III, and Sony A7R IV – at least until the Sony A7S III comes out.

 Sony A7R IV for Underwater Photography and Underwater Video

 With the Sony A7R IV, the implication for underwater photography are obvious.
 More megapixels means more versatility as long as there’s no compromise in image quality and performance.
 Anyone shooting with 61 megapixels will be able to crop an image quite a bit and still produce a high-quality, printable image.
 Image details will be crisper which is great for all underwater photographers.
 One of our main concerns with the camera is increased noise, even at lower ISOs, given the high megapixel count.
-However, the noise should be fine-grained and easy to remove in post-processing.
-Sony claims that shooting performance will not suffer due to megapixel count and has created a decent image buffer with 10fps continuous shooting – really amazing capability considering the size of the images.
-Underwater photographers focusing on quick subjects and pelagic creatures might actually benefit quite a bit from this camera as they will finally have extreme resolution without compromising too much on burst speeds.
+However, the noise is fine-grained and easy to remove in post-processing.
+Sony has created a decent image buffer with 10fps continuous shooting – a really amazing capability considering the size of the images.* Underwater photographers focusing on quick subjects and pelagic creatures might actually benefit quite a bit from this camera as they will finally have extreme resolution without compromising too much on burst speeds.

 In terms of improvements in build and ergonomics, the Sony A7R IV will be easily adapted by anyone who shoots Sony and pretty intuitive even if you don't.
 There are substantial improvements with the electronic viewfinder that rival the Pansonic S1 and S1H with 5.7 million dots and an excellent refresh rate.
 We hope that these improvements push electronic viewfinder capability past leading cameras like the Nikon Z7, especially when it comes to dynamic range in the viewfinder.

-We expect the autofocus system on the A7R IV to be comparable to the Sony a6400 and Sony a7R III.
-Above water this is one of the quickest AF systems in the world, but underwater it does suffer a little.
-The animal eye AF tracking is a great feature for tracking reef fish and any quick moving subjects.
-However, I found that it was most beneficial in tracking macro subjects that moved at moderate speeds when I used it on the Sony a6400.
+Above water the A7R IV has one of the quickest AF systems in the world, and underwater it performs much better than the A7R III.
+Personally, I would upgrade to the A7R IV just for the benefits of improved AF and AF tracking.
+Whether it's sharks or macro subjects, I felt confident tracking anything that moved.
 Lowlight autofocus capability hasn’t changed since the Sony A7R III and is still -3EV (w/ f/2 lens @ ISO 100).
-This is excellent considering that low light AF often suffers after a pixel upgrade.
+This is excellent considering that low light AF often suffers after a resolution upgrade.
 Overall, any underwater photographer is likely going to be quite happy with this camera’s autofocus performance.

-For underwater video the Sony A7R IV will be one of the top cameras on the market, but it won’t be much of an upgrade from the Sony A7R III.
+For underwater video, the Sony A7R IV is one of the top cameras on the market, but it won’t be much of an upgrade from the Sony A7R III.
 So if you’re an underwater videographer, I would look at the Sony A7R III or A7S II in order to save money.
-The Nikon Z6 and Panasonic S1 are also great full frame mirrorless optiosn for video.
+The Nikon Z6 and Panasonic S1 are also great full frame mirrorless options for video.
 Otherwise, any photographer who has the A7R IV will have access to industry-leading 4K video.
 4K video still can be shot up to 30 fps, and it is down sampled from 6K for beautiful details underwater.
-Underwater autofocus may work a little better than on the A7R III, with more improvements in autofocus topside.
+Underwater autofocus in video works better than the A7R III.

 Sony A7R IV Underwater Housings